OWASP/www-chapter-boston/tab_pastevents.md

 ---
 Also see [past events on Meetup](https://www.meetup.com/owaspboston/events/past/).

+### Sept 2023 Chapter Meeting
+#### The art of keeping secrets - Strategies for next-gen secrets security .
+Itzik Alvas

+Hybrid Attendance: Join us in person at 5:30pm or online at 6:30pm (link to be provided to attendees).

+Join us for discussion, food, appsec news, and an OWASP-related talk.

+This month we will welcome Itzik Alvas, CEO & Co-founder at Entro to present to our chapter their talk: The art of keeping secrets - Strategies for next-gen secrets security.
+Itzik will share with us his experiences and teams research on the complexities of secrets management in modern application development and highlight the risk they pose.

+Itzik started his cybersecurity journey 17 years ago when he was selected to join the elite cyber security unit of the IDF (Israel Defense Forces).
+He was introduced to the cyber security ecosystem there and gained enormous knowledge and experience on a nation-state level.
+After serving for five years, He moved to the ‘real world’ where he held various positions in the industry, including developer, DevOps, cybersecurity researcher, and CISO of a major healthcare organization, before becoming the Head of Security and SRE at Microsoft.

+In 2022, Itzik Co-founded Entro Security where he serves as the CEO.

 ### June 2023 Chapter Meeting
 #### The Risks of Hardcoding Secrets in AI-Generated Code .
 Julie Peterson